 Considering the level of violence on TV today, it's no wonder that most people hardly even pause when they hear about murder and mayhem on the local news.
-The Hollywood version of death has desensitized most of society to the degree that it shouldn't even be a surprise when videos of the real thing become so popular.
-From the video Faces of Death to people who killed themselves on live TV, there are always those who want to witness the genuine article.
+The Hollywood version of dying has desensitized most of society to the degree that it shouldn't even be a surprise when videos of the real thing become so popular.
+From the video Faces of Death to people who took their own lives on TV, there are always those who want to witness the genuine article.

 Such was definitely not the case back in the mid-'70s when just cartoon violence and mild profanity were thought to be a bit too much.
 It was during this time that the first on-air suicide occurred, and the shock was absolute.
 The questions were endless.
-But unlike the ones who would follow in the digital age, the Christine Chubbuck suicide video was viewed only by the TV audience and her colleagues at the station, leaving everyone else to wonder what happened.
+But unlike the ones who would follow in the digital age, the video of Christine Chubbuck taking her life was viewed only by the TV audience and her colleagues at the station, leaving everyone else to wonder what happened.
 Almost 50 years later and nearly all the questions have yet to be answered, and the video footage itself remains a mystery.
-Christine Chubbuck’s suicide facts are a bizarre and macabre glimpse into the horrifying moment that was TV’s first ever on-air suicide.

 Chubbuck was taken to the hospital and pronounced dead approximately 14 hours after the shooting.

-After Chubbuck shot herself, the studio's technical director played a public service announcement from the station followed by a movie.
-After Chubbuck was taken to the hospital, the news director, Mike Simmons, looked over a blood-splattered stack of papers, which was Chubbuck's script from that morning, and it talked about her own death.
+After Chubbuck carried out her plan, the studio's technical director immediately played a public service announcement from the station followed by a movie.
+After Chubbuck was taken to the hospital, the news director, Mike Simmons, looked over a blood-splattered stack of papers, which was Chubbuck's script from that morning, and it detailed her plans.
 It is assumed that Chubbuck wrote the piece and left it to be read by a news reporter.

 ��On July 15, 1974, Sarasota news anchor Christine Chubbuck fatally shot herself during a live broadcast of her talk-show 'Suncoast Digest' pic.twitter.com/s3JIsT1kpQ— RetroNewsNow (@RetroNewsNow) July 15, 2017